noeol/StereoCameraBlenderAddOn/README.md

 ![](http://www.noeol.de/s3d/toein_rig.png)
 ![](http://www.noeol.de/s3d/parallel_rig.png)

-Note: to re-calculate the shift of the Off-Axis Camera, click the 'Set Stereo Camera' button
+**Note**: to re-calculate the shift of the Off-Axis Camera, click the 'Set Stereo Camera' button
  1. if you change the render resolution
  2. if you change the camera angle
  3. if you change any stereo parameter